antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Do not use OutAttribute on string parameters for P/Invokes

-In the course of human events you sometimes need to inter-operate with native code. .Net has the concept of platform invocations (P/Invokes) to make this process easier.
-However, there are a few gotchas in terms of sending data to and from native libraries in .NET.  consider the code below:
+Sometimes you need to interoperate with native code. .NET has the concept of platform invocations (P/Invokes) to make this process easier.
+However, there are a few gotchas in terms of sending data to and from native libraries in .NET.
+Consider the code below:

 ```csharp
 [DllImport("MyLibrary")]